 Multimedia elements — such as images and logos — are handled by a content management system (CMS) which is usually managed by the aggregator.
 So, all a brand has to do is settle on a message, upload their media, and begin.

-Chatbots, another exciting new technology, have proven a big draw with several enterprises looking to exploit RCS for interactive marketing, since the two technologies synergize well.
+Chatbots, another exciting new technology, have proven a big draw with several enterprises looking to exploit RCS for interactive marketing, since the two technologies synergise well.

 They also offer new kinds of functionality, and even the potential to extend core business functions — such as checking one’s bank balance and interest — or perform routine customer service.